 As a public school, any elementary aged child living in the state of Minnesota may enroll at ISLA.

-The average classroom size at ISLA is exactly 22 students.
+The average classroom size at ISLA is approximate 24 students.
 For enrollment purposes, the size is capped at 25 students per class in all grade levels.

 Residents of the Hopkins school district receive transportation to ISLA.
 Families of students residing outside the Hopkins district boundaries may provide their own transportation to ISLA, or to the nearest bus stop in the Hopkins district.